polykit/kosmo-spring-reverb-driver/README.md

 # Kosmo Spring Reverb Driver

 This repository contains KiCad schematics and PCB layout for a spring reverb driver in Kosmo modular synthesizer format.
 It is capable to drive reverbs with an impedance from 8 to 600 ohms.
+There is a short video at [https://www.youtube.com/watch?v=zHZOu3KcKBQ](https://www.youtube.com/watch?v=zHZOu3KcKBQ).

 ![Kosmo Reverb Driver PCB](kosmo-spring-reverb-driver-modulargrid.jpg)